-However, the refusal to appoint a prime minister as well as an heir/crown prince (especially since the sultan's prolonged absence because of health reasons since summer 2014), and the ruler's general unwillingness to lay the foundations for the long-term development of the country, have fuelled the population's growing anxiety about the perceived lack of long-term vision and the prospect of a future without the paternal figure of Qaboos.
-This reluctance to set long-term priorities is supported by conservative figures of the regime who owe their influence to their proximity to the sultan; some were removed from their positions in 2011 but retain their influence behind the scenes.
+However, the refusal to appoint a prime minister as well as an heir/crown prince, and the ruler's general unwillingness to lay the foundations for the long-term development of the country, have fueled the population's growing anxiety about the perceived lack of long-term vision and the prospect of a future without the paternal figure of Qaboos.
+This reluctance to set long-term priorities is supported by conservative figures of the regime who owe their influence to their proximity to the sultan.
+In general, dramatic social inequalities, endemic unemployment, and poverty resulting from recent deregulation policies should push Oman to promote economic diversification, and, above all, distribute the fruits of development equally among all regions and all citizens.